Susquehanna and New York Railroad

 The Susquehanna and New York Railroad was a short-line railroad connecting the Lehigh Valley Railroad at Towanda, Pennsylvania, with the Pennsylvania Railroad at Marsh Hill Junction.
 The railroad carried freight and passengers between Williamsport and Towanda by rail rather than using the Susquehanna River or the Pennsylvania Canal.

-The railroad, 45 miles in length (45 mi), in Northeastern Pennsylvania was originally built to carry timber and coal out of the Barclay Mountain (also called the South Mountain range of the Alleghenies) to Towanda where these products could then be shipped by river or rail.
+The railroad, 45 miles in length (45 mi), in Northeastern Pennsylvania was originally built to carry timber and coal out of the Barclay Mountain to Towanda where these products could then be shipped by river or rail.